pestphp/pest-plugin-mutate/docs/mutation-testing.md

 - Run only tests that covers the mutated code
 - It tries to reuse cached mutations
 - Run mutations in a reasonable order
-- Provide options to stop on first survived or not covered mutation
+- Provide options to stop on first escaped or not covered mutation

 But there is much more you can do to improve performance.
 Especially if you have a larger code base and/or you are using mutations testing while developing locally.